WRAPUP 5-Ukraine says its troops have pushed back Russian advance in eastern city | Law-Order

 Kyiv hopes the Russian advance will drain Moscow's forces enough for Ukraine to recapture territory in months to come.
 The war has had a devastating impact on the global economy, especially for poor food-importing countries.
 Ukraine is one of the world's leading sources of grain and cooking oil, but those supplies were cut off by the closure of its Black Sea ports, with more than 20 million tonnes of grain stuck in silos.

-Kyiv and its allies blamed Moscow for blockading the ports, which Ukraine has mined to prevent a Russian amphibious assault.
+Kyiv and its allies blame Moscow for blockading the ports, which Ukraine has mined to prevent a Russian amphibious assault.
 Putin blames Western sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)